-You get the option of mix and match Z-Wave compatible devices by various manufactures with your Ring Alarm.
+You get the option of mixing and matching Z-Wave compatible devices by various manufactures with your Ring Alarm.
 You will have to link them with your Ring account, following the stated steps:

 - To set up, the device, click on the + sign on the Ring app